GoblinArchives/LiminalHorror/The Mall/The Mall Character Creation.md

 ---

 # The Mall: Character Creation
-This is an alternative character creation process for making PC & NPCs for The Mall.
-This character generator is an optional replacement for [Liminal Horror’s Character Generation](https://goblinarchives.github.io/LiminalHorror/Liminal%20Horror%20System/Character%20Creation/) (LH pg 6-11).
+Alternative character creation rules for The Mall, for use in place of [Liminal Horror’s Character Generation (LH pg 6-11)](https://goblinarchives.github.io/LiminalHorror/Liminal%20Horror%20System/Character%20Creation/).

 The adventure/module for THE MALL is currently itchfunding at [https://goblinarchives.itch.io/the-mall](https://goblinarchives.itch.io/the-mall)

-## First Step: Adding to the Mall
+## Step 1: Adding to the Mall
-Each person at the table proposes one shop to be added to the mall.
-State its name, description and level (1-3).
-This is in addition to any shop created for the character to work at.
+Each person at the table will propose one shop to be added to the mall (this is not necessarily their PC’s place of work).
+State its name, description and floor (1-3).
+Then, it’s time to make your characters!

-## Overview

-### 1. **Ability Scores & HP**
+## Step 2: Ability Scores & HP

 a.
 Roll 3d6 for your ability scores (any two results may be swapped)